 What is an Hourly Employee?

-Hourly employees don't have a contract and are only paid for hours worked.
+Hourly employees don't have a contract under most circumstances, and they are only paid for the hours they work.
 The employer determines the hours for an hourly employee each week.
 Hourly employees must document their work by using a time card system or completing a timesheet, which the employer verifies.
-The timekeeping method you use must be complete and accurate.
+The timekeeping method must be complete and accurate.

 There is no federal requirement that an hourly employee must be given a specific number of hours of work a week.
 Employees who work less than full-time are considered part-time, and they may have different pay rates, benefits, and paid time off than full-time hourly employees.